naviat/masternode-vagrant-aws/README.md

 - Install the `vagrant-aws` plugin: `vagrant plugin install vagrant-aws`
 - Add the `dummy` aws box, the concrete config is done in the `Vagrantfile` and config: `vagrant box add dummy https://github.com/mitchellh/vagrant-aws/raw/master/dummy.box`

 Configure your desired cluster topology as well as AWS credentials in the `aws-config.yml.template` and rename it to `aws-config.yml`.
 All configuration is done is this file.
-The deployed shell files are in `scripts` folder.
-You can overwrite the configuration there.
-All changes from the original file are annotated with a `changed` comment.

 This has at the moment only been tested under `Ubuntu 16.04.LTS`, so you should choose your AMI accordingly.